be_ixf;ym_202410 d_09; ct_50

 2. Concentration Risk

 Concentration risk is a type of investment risk related to owning too much of one single type of security.
-As we discussed in our article on diversification, spreading out capital across numerous companies, market sectors, asset types, and geographies can reduce the potential impact of a market event on your portfolio.
+Spreading out capital across numerous companies, market sectors, asset types, and geographies can reduce the potential impact of a market event on your portfolio.

 3. Credit Risk